PUSH API worked example - Zapier

 Log into your Zapier account and press the Make a Zap! button.

 When you press Continue, Zapier will provide you with a custom URL and some additional options which can be left unchanged.
-Copy this URL and record it in agileBase: go to the view’s manage tab, show the Send panel and select send data to a third party system using the API.
-Paste the Zapier URL into the space provided:
+Copy this URL and record it in Agilebase: edit the view and open the Use API panel.
+Paste the Zapier URL into the Push URL space provided:

 Secondly, select the date & time field ‘Intro Text Sent’ (created above) in the dropdown.
 That means whenever a record is sent to Zapier, the timestamp will be recorded in that field.
 All other settings can be left on their defaults.